Rank Function

 Related: Best SQL Course for Beginner to Professional

 Table 1.
 Example of values returned when you specify RANK.
-Rank 3 skipped, and it assigns rank 5.
+Rank 3 was skipped, and it was assigned rank 5.

 ValueRank number